 Description of works Indicative timing/responsibility 1 North/south connector road to Telegraph Road Road link delivered in accordance with development requirements.
 Link to be fully funded and delivered by future development within Precinct 4.
-2 Lavender Place extension to Carselgrove Avenue This link provides essential vehicle, pedestrian and cycle access to and from Carseldine Railway Station on the eastern side of the railway line.
+Lavender Place extension to Carselgrove Avenue This link provides essential vehicle, pedestrian and cycle access to and from Carseldine Railway Station on the eastern side of the railway line.
 This link should be operational no later than 12 months after residents begin to occupy new development in Precinct 4.
 This link should be funded by contributions from within Precinct 4 with a contribution towards its construction provided by Department of Transport and Main Roads and the Translink Transit Authority.
-3 New road Balcara Avenue to Carseldine Station into sub-precinct 1(a) New road to be provided in association with development of the Carseldine Urban Village.
-Link to be funded by infrastructure contributions for development within sub-precinct 1(a) and Precinct 3.
-4 Intersection upgrades &gt; Balcara Avenue and Beams Road &gt; Carselgrove Avenue and Beams Road &gt; Telegraph Road and north/south connector road &gt; Handford Road and Roghan Road These upgrades will be in accordance with traffic studies undertaken as development proceeds.
+3 New Loop Road Balcara Avenue to Carseldine Station into Precinct 1 New road to be provided in association with development of the Carseldine Urban Village and Beams Road Railway Overpass.
+Link to be funded by infrastructure contributions for development within Precinct 1 and Precinct 3 and as part of the Beams Road Railway Overpass.
+Intersection upgrades Carselgrove Avenue and Beams Road Telegraph Road and north/south connector road Handford Road and Roghan Road These upgrades will be in accordance with traffic studies undertaken as development proceeds.
 Contributions towards intersection upgrades shall generally be drawn from Precinct 4.
-5 Beams Road railway overpass Development in Precincts 1, 2 and 3 will contribute to the capital cost of the overpass at a rate to be determined through a development agreement and/or special rate or charge.
-Growth in traffic volumes in the wider area is likely to necessitate delivery of the overpass prior to major development occurring within Precinct 1.
+Intersection upgrades Balcara Avenue and Beams Road Golden Place and Beams Road Dorville Road and Beams Road Dorville Road and Precinct 1 access points These upgrades will be in accordance with traffic studies undertaken as development proceeds.
+Contributions towards intersection upgrades shall generally be drawn from Precinct 1, 2 and 3 as appropriate.
+6 Beams Road Railway Overpass Development in Precincts 1, 2 and 3 will contribute to the cost of the overpass at a rate to be determined through a development agreement and/or special rate or charge.
+Development within Precinct 1 will be subject detailed traffic studies and threshold analysis.